Skip to main content

 These limits are imposed by the carriers.
 If your use case requires higher throughput for toll-free or short code numbers, contact your customer success manager or our support team.

-SMS throughout is defined at a campaign level and depends on your vetting score, as shown in this table.
-If your brand receives a score of 80, for example, then each campaign under that brand can send up to 4,500 messages per minute towards AT&T, T-Mobile, and Verizon numbers.
+The carriers define their throughput limits on a throughput per minute (TPM) metric.
+Your brand’s TPM is determined by its vetting score.
+For example, if your brand receives a vetting score of 80, then all campaigns collectively under that brand can send up to 4,500 messages per minute towards AT&T, T-Mobile, and Verizon numbers.

 Use Case